JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     circle.([A, O, B], 2, :fill)
     circle.([A, B], 2radius, :stroke)

 ```

 The `intersection_line_circle()` takes four arguments: two points to define the line and a point/radius pair to define the circle.
-It returns a Boolean success/failure flag followed by the two points.
+It returns the number of intersections (probably 0, 1, or 2), followed by the two points.

 The line is specified with two points with an x value of 0 and y values of ± twice the radius, written in Julia's math-friendly style.
-The circle is centered at A and has a radius of AB.
+The circle is centered at A and has a radius of AB (which is `2radius`).
 Assuming that there are two intersections, we feed these to `circle()` and `label()` for drawing and labeling using our new broadcasting superpowers.

 ```julia

     nints, C, D =
         intersection_line_circle(Point(0, -2radius), Point(0, 2radius), A, 2radius)